 Reflecting on the responsibility of asset managers and ESG this Earth Day

-As the world marks another Earth Day, regulators, investors and stakeholders across the globe are looking to the asset management industry for leadership in combating the events of our time - climate change, social justice and diversity and inclusion.
+As the world marks another Earth Day, regulators, investors and stakeholders across the globe are looking to the asset management industry for leadership in combating the events of our time - climate change, social justice and diversity, equity and inclusion.
 In a way, it is exciting that asset managers are viewed as a potential force for good.
 Yet, even with the vastness of assets we manage, there are constraints that we face.
 In the context of these important challenges and with the constraints we face, let’s use this Earth Day as an opportunity to consider what responsible asset managers can and should do to foster positive change.